IDAES/idaes-pse/docs/source/core/reaction_block.rst

 Reaction Blocks have the following construction arguments:

 * parameters - a reference to the associated Reaction Parameter block which will be used to make references to all necessary parameters.
-* state_block - a reference to the assoicated StateBlock which will povide the necessary state and phsycial property information.
+* state_block - a reference to the associated StateBlock which will provide the necessary state and physical property information.
 * has_equilibrium - indicates whether the associated Control Volume or Unit model expects chemical equilibrium to be enforced (if applicable).

 ReactionBlockDataBase Class